-Yahoo’s Excalibur IP search, mobile and other patents valued at $740M
+Yahoo’s 4K Excalibur patents in search, mobile, cloud and more valued at $740M

 Turning back to the patents, the valuation for Excalibur is notable because at one point, these were a pivotal part of how Yahoo had hoped to extricate itself from its financial problems.

-Yahoo had once hoped to get bids of over $1 billion for the group of patents, which includes IP related to search, advertising, mobile, social networks, and content — a veritable roadmap of the many turns that Yahoo’s business took over the years.
+Yahoo had once hoped to get bids of over $1 billion for the group of patents, which includes both current patents and applications related to search, advertising, mobile, social networks, cloud services and more — a veritable roadmap of the many turns that Yahoo’s business took over the years.

 As the SEC filing and Yahoo itself noted, selling the patents was one option that Yahoo had been considering as an alternative to spinning off its core business.
 As the 8-K further elaborates, there were some options in the subsequent sale bids for all of Yahoo that included the patents as part of the deal.